ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 ### Installation Node.js
 The following instructions are also to be used during a downgrade.

-The currently recommended version is node 8.x; with js-controller 1.5.7 also node 10.x, then in step 4.1. replace the "8.x" against 10.x ".
+The currently recommended version is node 10.x; with js-controller 1.5.7 also node 8.x, then in step 4.1. replace the "10.x" with 8.x ".

+!> Debian Buster requires node.js v10.x !!

 <span style="color:red">odd nodejs versions are not recommended as they are development versions.</span>